Brazil

 Business environment

-The use of letters of credit in export transactions is traditionally low.
-Private property rights are respected and well-defined.
-The regulatory environment is relatively sound, with technical and/or economic considerations, rather than political ones, guiding government decision-making.
+Access to financial information in Brazil is generally good.
+Imports on open account are common, and EKN’s experience has overall been positive.
+The use of letters of credit in export transactions has traditionally been low.
+Private property rights are respected and well defined.
+The regulatory environment is considered relatively sound, as technical and economic considerations, rather than political ones, tend to guide government decisionmaking.

 The Brazilian banking system is generally resilient.
-The banking sector is wellcapitalised, profitable, and liquid, demonstrating its ability to withstand shortterm pressures.
-For instance, the sector remained stable throughout the pandemic, underscoring its resilience.
-The proportion of non-performing loans has started to decline after peaking in mid-2023 and remains at manageable levels.
-The five largest banks dominate the market, accounting for over 60 percent of the banking system’s total assets.
+The sector is well capitalised, profitable and liquid, and has proven capable of withstanding short-term shocks.
+It remained stable and resilient throughout the pandemic, demonstrating its underlying strength.
+The proportion of non-performing loans declined after peaking in mid-2023 and remains at manageable levels.
+The five largest banks dominate the market, accounting for over 60 per cent of total banking assets.

 EKN’s policy

-There are no specific restrictions regarding transactions with the state, banks, or the private sector, meaning that transactions are assessed on their own merits without special requirements or conditions.
+There are no specific restrictions regarding transactions with the state, banks, or the private sector, which means that transactions are assessed on their own merits without special requirements or conditions.
+For transactions involving public buyers, EKN requires a letter of credit, a sovereign guarantee, or a bank guarantee in order to consider risk cover.

 EKN’s commitment and experience

-EKN’s outstanding guarantees amount to just over 54 billion SEK, with a large portion tied to an export transaction related to the JAS Gripen aircraft.
-The remaining commitments are spread across several sectors, with the pulp and paper industry being dominant.
+EKN’s outstanding guarantees amount to just over SEK 53 billion, consisting largely of an export transaction relating to the JAS Gripen aircraft.
+The remaining exposure is spread across several sectors, with the pulp and paper industry dominating.

 More for companies that want to export to Brazil